Seabagel/Markdown-MiniaturePainting-Workflow/README.md

   - Dry brushing only works for adding highlights
   - Uses no water, 100% paint
   - After putting paint on the brush, dab some of the colors on a paper towel

+## Object Source Lighting
+- Creating a glow light source requires some considerations:
+  1. Light source and lit areas are brighter than unlit areas
+  2. Light gets dimmer with distance.
+The further you go, the color changes towards the object's base color
+  3. Defined distinction light source color and the object's color.
+  4. Light source is brighter than reflections
+  5. Light moves in a straight line

+## Midtone, Shadow, Highlight
+- The base color is a midtone, the color between the highlight and shadow